 - 31. Estimate the primary and direct benefits and any secondary or indirect benefits of the proposed rules.
-Please provide both quantitative and qualitative information, as well as your assumptions. - a) Establish consistent employment requirements and practices across marihuana businesses. - b) Establish parity between the adult-use and medical marihuana business, especially so that those holding equivalent licenses are able to operate in a compliant fashion. - 32.
+Please provide both quantitative and qualitative information, as well as your assumptions. - a) Establish consistent, codified, transparent consequences for licensees who are found to be non-compliant. - b) Establish parity between the adult-use and medical marihuana business, especially so that those holding equivalent licenses are able to operate in a compliant fashion. - 32.
 Explain how the proposed rules will impact business growth and job creation (or elimination) in Michigan.